firebase/FirebaseUI-Android/database/README.md

 If you don't want to manually start/stop listening you can use [Android Architecture Components][arch-components] to automatically manage the lifecycle of the `FirebaseRecyclerAdapter`.
-Pass a `LifecycleOwner` to `FirebaseRecyclerAdapter.Builder#setLifecycleOwner(...)` and FirebaseUI will automatically start and stop listening in `onStart()` and `onStop()`.
+Pass a `LifecycleOwner` to `FirebaseRecyclerOptions.Builder#setLifecycleOwner(...)` and FirebaseUI will automatically start and stop listening in `onStart()` and `onStop()`.

 ### Data and error events